 From Capitol Cleanup to the Senate

 Andy Kim entered the national consciousness on January 7, 2021 — the morning after the Capitol attack — when photographs showed him on his hands and knees picking up debris in the Capitol Rotunda, wearing a suit, after the rioters had left.
 The image became iconic: a congressman cleaning up the mess left by political violence, silently.
-It captured something about Kim that his constituents had already recognized through his House career in a competitive New Jersey swing district — a genuine, somewhat old-fashioned sense of public service obligation that felt out of step with the performative politics of the Trump era.
+It captured something about Kim that his constituents had already recognized through his House career in a competitive New Jersey swing states — a genuine, somewhat old-fashioned sense of public service obligation that felt out of step with the performative politics of the Trump era.

 Kim's biography is the product of New Jersey's Korean-American community and America's academic elite.
 Born to Korean immigrant parents in Massachusetts, he grew up in New Jersey, won a Rhodes Scholarship to Oxford, and returned to earn a PhD from Oxford before joining the State Department and eventually the National Security Council.
 He served under both Obama and Trump administrations as a director for Afghanistan and Pakistan policy — unusual experience that gives him a sophisticated understanding of U.S. foreign policy that most senators acquire slowly over years on the Foreign Relations Committee, if at all.

 His decision to challenge Bob Menendez after the 2023 indictment was politically brave and institutionally correct.
 Menendez's corruption — gold bars stored at home, envelopes of cash, an Egyptian government connection — was breathtaking in its brazenness, and many New Jersey Democrats initially hesitated to move against him given his long dominance of the state's Democratic politics.
 Kim moved first and moved loudly.
-By the time Menendez was convicted in July 2024, Kim had already locked up the Democratic establishment behind him and was the clear frontrunner for the Senate seat Menendez had held since 2006.
+By the time Menendez was convicted in July 2024, Kim had already locked up the Democratic establishment behind him and was the clear frontrunner for the Senate majority Menendez had held since 2006.

 Key Policy Areas